Life & Career Coaching for people who don't know where to begin

 Sarah really has a unique direction with her coaching.
 Who doesn't love to walk and chat and be made a brew on the hill!
 Bonus!
 The most informal setting, being relaxed, surrounded by amazing views (well, we were on our day.
 I know it gets murky up here) takes away any complexity in helping you to find a little bit of click and then the ideas really start to flow.

 I left with a direction I hadn't considered, people to contact further and an imminent plan to get more accountable.
 I had a great day and will follow up with Sarah in the future and book again with her as there's a bit to move forwards with.
 She's great company and makes a fab flask of tea!
 Thanks Sarah!"

 I completed my training with Master Coach in London on a brilliant

 year-long programme with Tony and Nicki Vee.
 This was a truly life-changing experience for me and at last, in my early thirties,

 About Sarah Lister

-When we take the pressures away, our careers are essentially how we choose to spend our time.
+I think that our careers are essentially about how we choose to spend our time.

 I felt really lost at first because I had never seriously considered what I wanted my career to be.
 It felt overwhelming to suddenly be answering those questions on my own.